-When it comes to financing, firms at any stage of the company’s life cycle have three options from which to choose:
+When it comes to sources of financing, firms at any stage of the company’s life cycle have three options from which to choose:

 - Internal financing – using retained profits.

-Further, an entrepreneur needs to take into account certain variables when making such a decision.
+Further, an entrepreneur needs to take into account certain variables when making a decision on optimal sources of financing.
 Particularly, entrepreneurs need to decide if they are willing to give up part of the voting control which will be inevitable if equity financing is chosen.
 Entrepreneurs also need to decide if they are willing to take on bigger financial risk which is inevitable when debt financing is selected.

 Personal savings are usually the leading source of “personal” funds.
 Credit cards are often used but needed to be used with extreme caution as interest rates on outstanding amounts can be incredibly high.

 Borrowing from friends and family is also very tricky and should be done with extreme care.
 If the business fails or does not perform as expected and money is not repaid when agreed than it can destroy or severely damage important relationships.
 When borrowing from friends and family, it is a good guideline to ensure that it is seen as an investment rather than a gift by the lending side of the transaction.
 Agreed upon deals should be put in writing since memories are not always reliable.
 Moreover, the amount borrowed should be repaid as soon as possible.